Eileenzyf/ISO-App-Prediction/README.md

 		3. [Icebox] Text analysis or sentiment analysis of app descriptions to see the correlation between certain words and popularity of the apps.
 	- [Icebox] Build Pipeline
 		 1. [Icebox] Set up the environment
-		 2. Move algorithm from local to AWS (4 points)
+		 2. Move algorithm from local to AWS
-		 3. Run and save the trained model (2 points)
+		 3. Run and save the trained model
-		 4. Set up the data pipeline (4 points)
+		 4. Set up the data pipeline
 	- Web App Development to build interactive features that allow users to enter their data to get predictions.
 		- Stories:
 		1. Web page design, basic layout (1 points)